yds12/visual/README.md

 use visual::{vis, Visual};

 fn main() {
-    // The `vis!` macro wraps your type in a such a way that it can decide which trait to
+    // The `vis!` macro wraps your type in such a way that it can decide which trait to
     // use: `Display`, `Debug` or neither
     printer(vis!("hello"));       // `&str` implements `Display`, so use it printer(vis!(vec![1, 2, 3])); // `Vec` does not, but it impls `Debug`, so we use that